 Perhaps the best way to combat this is to give them better quality food.
 While it is probably going to cost you a bit more cash to buy higher quality food, your dog will probably need to eat less of it, so the extra expenses will sort of end up balancing out.

 Keep An Eye On Your Dog

 Beagle puppies tend to eat a lot more than adult Beagles.
 This is because puppies have yet to determine what can and can’t be eaten.
 So, they will end up going for things an older dog would never touch.

 During the first few weeks of dog ownership, you should always be around your dog.
 If you catch them munching on something that they shouldn’t be munching on, then try to distract them from the object.
 Give them a curt ‘no’ and divert them towards a toy.

 Over time, your dog will stop focusing on the inedible objects (unless they are suffering from Pica, which we will discuss soon!).
 If you are a good dog owner, then there will be no edible food within reach of the dog.
 You will have full control over when your dog eats, basically.

-Remember, as with all training, you should not be punishing your dog for the eating objects here.
-It is diversion and then positive reinforcement once they have been successful diverted.
+Remember, as with all training, you should not be punishing your dog for eating the objects here.
+It is a diversion and then positive reinforcement once successfully diverted.
 Although, of course, do not use food as part of their positive reinforcement in this case.
 It will just make the problem a whole lot worse for you.

 Do Not Feed Your Dog Scraps From The Table